RangerMauve/hypercore-fetch/README.md

 `NAME` can either be the 64 character hex key for an archive, a domain to parse with [dat-dns](https://www.npmjs.com/package/dat-dns), or a name for an archive which allows you to write to it.

 The response headers will contain `X-Blocks` for the number of blocks of data this file represents on disk, and `X-Blocks-Downloaded` which is the number of blocks from this file that have been downloaded locally.

-### `fetch('hyper://NAME/.well-known/dat', {method: 'GET'})`

-This is used by the dat-dns module for resoving dns domains to `dat://` URLs.

-This will return some text which will have a `dat://` URL of your archive, followed by a newline and a TTL for the DNS record.

 ### `fetch('hyper://NAME/example/', {method: 'GET'})`